moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 ## Conclusion

 In this post, we have seen how to visualize a meta-model using `FamixMMUMLDocumentor`.
-This feature is very useful for understanding complex meta-models and allows (almost) automatic documentation.
+This feature is handy for understanding complex meta-models and allows (almost) automatic documentation.